 Where the humans begin to thin out, the bighorn sheep congregate.

 If you prefer vultures and cougars to fellow campers, this is likely a better starting point for exploring Zion than the more popular southern entrance.
 Distances traveled to find stores packed with bumper stickers and grillables will be greater, while peace, quiet and the likelihood they’ll persist will be as well.

 It’s even possible to stay within the boundaries of Zion National Park itself if you’d like, absolutely free.
 What’s the catch?
 It’s actually an hour away from the actual canyon that serves as the largest draw.
 If that’s not an issue, though, and you’re the adventurous type more interested in serenity than taking the same picture as a thousand other hikers will that day, Lava Point Campground has a few small sites on the northern edge of Zion.

 Nearer the southern entrance, Gooseberry Mesa is an option on BLM land.

 Need to get a little shopping done or otherwise frequent the conveniences to be found in Hurricane, Utah?

 When you’re finished stocking up though, we can’t recommend taking a chance on any of the other free campgrounds in this area so truly astounding, it’s no wonder the Mormons named it for the holiest hill in Jerusalem.

 Less concerned with free and more interested in variety?

-We cover all of the camping options–from full hookups to more boondocking, spots directly in the park or just outside–in our article Camping in Zion National Park.
+We cover all of the camping options–from full hookups to more boondocking, spots directly in the park or just outside–in our article RV Parks Near Zion National Park.